chrisridd/yubikey-ssh/README.md

 ```

 This uses ed25519, which is believed to be superior to ecdsa-sha1-nistp256.
 The “-sk”
-means do the crypto and keep the private key on the Yubikey.
+means do the cryptography and keep the private key on the Yubikey.
+That's pretty cool.

 The string after `-C` is just for your benefit, and can be anything you want.
 The
 `ssh-keygen` command will prompt you to touch your Yubikey.
 It will then prompt you to